ITV/scala-pact/README.md

 Running `sbt pact-stubber` will re-run your Pact tests and then use the generated Pact files to create a running stub service.
 The stub will accept requests and deliver the responses you defined in your test cases giving you predictable, maintainable behaviour.

-#### Command line options
 You can also run the stubber using a combination of the following command line options, below are the defaults:

 `sbt "pact-stubber --host localhost --port 1234 --source target/pacts"`

 *Note that files in the source folder are recursively loaded.*

-#### Http administration
+#### HTTP Administration
-If you prefer, you can use the stubber dynamically by adding and removing pacts using http.
+If you prefer, you can use the stubber dynamically by adding and removing pacts using HTTP.
 All calls must be made with a special header:

 `X-Pact-Admin=true`

 - `GET /interactions` returns a list of all currently loaded interactions
-- `POST | PUT /interactions` accepts a Pact json string and adds all the interactions to the pool it matches against
+- `POST | PUT /interactions` accepts a Pact JSON string and adds all the interactions to the pool it matches against
 - `DELETE /interactions` Clears all the current interactions so you can start again

 ### pact-verify
-Once the consumer has defined the contract as CDC tests and exported them to Pact files, he'll deliver them to his provider.
+Once the consumer has defined the contract as CDC tests and exported them to Pact files, they'll deliver them to their provider.
 The provider then exercises their own API using the Pact files via a verifier.

-The verifier is quite a simple idea.
-Load a Pact file, make all the requests and compare all the responses to the expected ones.
+The verifier is quite a simple idea: load a Pact file, make all the requests and compare all the responses to the expected ones.

-The ScalaPact verifier can be run be entering `sbt pact-verify`.
+The ScalaPact verifier can be run by entering `sbt pact-verify`.

 The verifier will write out JUnit results to the `target/test-reports` directory in order to fail builds.

-#### Command line options
+#### Command Line Options
-You can also run the verifier using a combination of the following command line options, below are the defaults:
+You can also run the verifier using a combination of the following command line options.
+Below are the defaults:

 `sbt "pact-verify --host localhost --port 1234 --source pacts"`

 *Note that files in the source folder are recursively loaded.*

-### Other considerations
+### Other Considerations

 1. Mock servers can only understand an endpoint being in one state.
-Mostly that isn't a problem, if you want to create a pact describing the look up of documents that result in a 200 or a 404 you simply look up two different documents.
+Mostly that isn't a problem - if you want to create a Pact describing the look up of documents that result in a 200 or a 404 you simply look up two different documents.
 Where you have something like a `/status` endpoint that could come back in different states that you care about, you would have to be a bit creative, or not describe that behaviour in a pact contract.
-1. ScalaTest runs in parallel by default so even clearing the state of the stubber between tests could, and probably would, result in errors if you were using Http administration.
+1. ScalaTest runs in parallel by default so even clearing the state of the stubber between tests could, and probably would, result in errors if you were using HTTP administration.

 ## Provider States
 ScalaPact currently offers limited support for provider states.

 Sometimes, you need to warn your provider that a contract relies on the providing system being in a particular state.
-For example: Your contract describes requesting a document resource via a GET request with the document's id as a query parameter.
-If you send the pact contract to your provider, but that document id doesn't exist on their system, then verification will fail through no-ones fault.
+For example, your contract describes requesting a document resource via a GET request with the document's id as a query parameter.
+If you send the Pact contract to your provider, but that document id doesn't exist on their system, then verification will fail through no-ones fault.

 To warn the provider about such requirements, we use provider states.
 In the tests these are simply strings in the `given()` method as below: